15 Minute Read | By: Mappedin

 Map owners can also expect access to facilities including:

-Indoor navigation maps can help you to improve the visitor experience and communicate with your users.
+Indoor navigation maps can help you to improve the visitor experience and communicate with your users through a wayfinding app.
+The wayfinding algorithm will generate directions for the shortest path for users.
+Indoor wayfinding technology can benefit facilities of any size and for both users and facility managers.
 You can also leverage indoor navigation maps to collect data, including the time of each visit, the duration, areas visited, and the number of interactions with devices connected to the IoT (Internet of Things).
 In order to map your building, share notifications, send and receive data, there are a number of things that your indoor navigation map needs to make all this happen.
 Here is how the indoor map is created.

 When you’re looking to build an indoor navigation map, it’s important to define your indoor map goals at the outset.
-Your industry or workspace may require the use of an IPS for any number of specific reasons, for example, smart workplace efficiency and safety or perhaps to provide better service for your visitors.
+Your industry or workspace, whether it’s office buildings, campuses, or museums, may require the use of an IPS for any number of specific reasons, for example, smart workplace efficiency and safety for building owners or perhaps to provide better service for your visitors.
+For shopping centers, a retail store may close or open, so the ability to make revisions and create an accurate map of your venue may be a priority.
+Train stations may seek indoor maps to help passengers find their platforms more efficiently.
 Take the time now to understand why you need navigation inside a building.

 Businesses may require navigation applications and indoor GPS for many reasons, in most cases they include:

 For example, one way that your indoor navigation app can integrate with IoT devices to produce insights into your office building is related to the movement of people.
 Are people always taking a specific route?
 Are there too many people in one area of the workspace?
-This data can help you manage the space and flow of your office area.
+This data can help you manage the space and flow of your office area and buildings.

 Analytics can help to power decisions on how to use the space over a short term and long term period, meaning you benefit from the best possible use of rooms and equipment.
 Leveraging the details of people’s movements from place to place can help you to implement changes to slow-moving areas and even relocate resources to high-traffic areas.